-Sometimes it may happen that translations showing on your localized sites are not the perfect match with your brand glossary, your products specifics or your editorial style.
-For such situations, you can now use our new in-line Glopal Translation Editor tool.
+Sometimes it may happen that translations showing on your localized sites are not the perfect match with your brand glossary, your products' specifics or your editorial style.
+For such situations, you can now use our in-line Glopal Translation Editor tool.

 Here is how to proceed to edit any translation on your localized sites.

 Step 1 : Log in to the Translation Editor

 Your account manager has provided you with a personalized link to access the Editor.

 - Click on the link.

 If you're not already logged into your Glopal account, you will be presented with a logging screen.

 - Sign in using your Glopal account credentials.

 Please note that you should not share your Glopal account credentials with anyone.

 If you need to provide access to this tool to a 3rd party or an external agency, please contact us.